 What would really help consumers of essential services?

-Videos of the presentations, conference slides and a report of the event will be published on the ESAN website shortly.
-Thank you to everyone who attended and special thanks for the BT team who hosted the event at the iconic BT Tower.
+Thank you to everyone who attended the ESAN conference on 12 March 2018 and special thanks for the BT team who hosted the event at the iconic BT Tower.

 Please continue to share your thoughts of what would really help consumers of essential services on #ESANdebate

-10.10-10.35 Session 1: Horizon-scanning: scene-setting piece on the future context for the provision of essential services:
+Session 1: Horizon-scanning: scene-setting piece on the future context for the provision of essential services

 How is market share divided in the sectors of essential services?
 Is competition currently working for consumers?
 More particularly, can competition deliver for vulnerable consumers?

 Tom Kiedrowski, Cedar Tree Advisory Service

 Linda Lennard, Visiting Fellow, Centre for Consumers and Essential Services, University of Leicester

 Session 4: Switching: is this the answer or another problem?